OffchainLabs/arbitrum-docs/arbitrum-docs/stylus/stylus-quickstart.md

 ### Testnet ETH

-The Stylus testnet settles directly to the [Arbitrum Sepolia](https://docs.arbitrum.io/for-devs/concepts/public-chains#arbitrum-sepolia) testnet.
-Following these steps can get you testnet ETH on the Stylus testnet:
+The Stylus testnet settles directly to the [Arbitrum Sepolia](/for-devs/concepts/public-chains#arbitrum-sepolia) testnet.
+Follow these steps to acquire testnet ETH on the Stylus testnet:

 1. Navigate to [https://bwarelabs.com/faucets/arbitrum-stylus-testnet](https://bwarelabs.com/faucets/arbitrum-stylus-testnet)
 2. Enter your wallet address into the text field